jbdanquah2/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-Prints out the current working directory
+This focuses on the shell basis